 - Written estimates should include a detailed breakdown of the type and quantity of materials as well as hours of labor needed to complete the job.

 - Please note: Your signature is NOT required to receive an estimate.
 Some scammers may use this tactic to trap you into signing a contract.

 - A formal repair contract should include approximate start and completion dates, as well as payment procedures.
 It also should guarantee that the contractor will secure any necessary permits.

-- Fully read any warranty and make sure you are aware of any conditions that would void it.
+- Thoroughly read any warranty and ensure you are aware of any conditions that would void it.

 - A bid that is substantially lower than other bids for the same scope of work is usually missing something significant.
 Review all bids carefully to ensure there aren’t items missing or unnecessary items added to the scope of work.

 - High-pressure tactics can be a red flag.
 Don’t let the heightened stress following a loss cause you to rush the process of hiring a quality service provider.